sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 June 3rd DnD session.md

 - Ildensive looks into the scrolls, then Akira and Elder Wolfe look into the scrolls
 	- scroll of Mortenkinnens sword
 	- scroll of water breathing
-	- scroll of speed, its a haste spee
+	- scroll of speed, its a haste spell
+	- it has a label- detect thoughts (Wizard Spell only) spell level 6
 - William finds rings in the chest
 	- One ring can be used defensively
 	- the ring has three properties and can be expended